Along with neck pain, back pain is one of the most common side effects e-Bike riders can suffer from, and unfortunately can affect riders of all ages.

 Read also: Our favorite e-biking accessories – in this article.

 Especially when it comes to the core muscles, flexibility is key.
-Some examples of good core stretches is the “Cobra Pose” ab stretch, “chest opener”, and “Cat Cow” stretch.
+Some examples of good core stretch are the “Cobra Pose” ab stretch, “chest opener”, and “Cat Cow” stretch.
 Here are some step-by-step guides for stretching your core effectively by Healthline (source) and Harvard Health (source).

 Other muscles that should be strengthened are the hamstring muscles (source), as hamstring tightness can also lead to lower back pain.
 A common stretch for these muscles is a “standing hamstring stretch”, wherein you stand straight and bend at the waist, reaching for your toes without overstraining yourself.
 Here are some more hamstring stretches you can incorporate into your routine (source).